Brokerage Account Takeover Fraud Lawyer

 Investors who successfully pursue claims against negligent broker-dealers may recover several categories of damages:

-• Direct losses: The full value of assets stolen from your account, including stocks, bonds, cash, and cryptocurrency
+• Direct losses: The value of assets stolen from your account, including stocks, bonds, cash, and cryptocurrency, subject to proof of causation and damages

 • Market-adjusted damages: Compensation for investment gains you would have earned had the theft not occurred